plone/bobtemplates.plone/docs/index.rst

     ../bin/mrbob -O collective.foo bobtemplates:addon

-Installation in a virtualenv
+Installation in a Virtualenv
 ----------------------------

-You can also install ``bobtemplates.plone`` in a virtualenv.
+You can also install ``bobtemplates.plone`` in a Virtualenv.

 .. code-block:: shell